Price: $24.95 (£13.99) On amazon.co.uk

 "Kringelbach has created a wide-ranging and very accessible introduction to cognitive science that focuses on pleasure, desire, and emotions generally.
 The result of Kringelbach's craft is a fast-moving book that should inform and please (in equally large helpings) any educated readers with limited or no prior knowledge of the area... a very interesting and often exciting foray into the current state of research on how our brains work."

-Morten L. Kringelbach, D.Phil., is the director of the TrygFonden Research Group.
-He is a Senior Research Fellow at Department of Psychiatry, University of Oxford and a Professor at Aarhus University, Denmark, as well as Extraordinary JRF and College Lecturer in Neuroscience at The Queen's College, University of Oxford.
+Professor Morten L. Kringelbach, D.Phil., is the director of the Hedonia: TrygFonden Research Group.
+He is an Associate Professor and Senior Research Fellow at Department of Psychiatry, University of Oxford and a Professor at Aarhus University , Denmark, as well as Senior Research Fellow at The Queen's College, University of Oxford.